vladthelittleone/venue/README.md

                keystorePass="keystorePass"/>

 * keystorePass - password you specified when creating .keystore.
-* keystoreFile - /Users/[username]/.keystore in mac/linux by defaul.
+* keystoreFile - /Users/[username]/.keystore in mac/linux by default.